Evaluating Legal AI Tools: A Practical Testing Framework

 A simple evaluation framework for legal teams to test AI tools using realistic matters, golden answers and clear acceptance criteria.

-Before you roll out any legal AI tool across a firm, you need more than a slick demo.
+Before you roll out any legal AI tool — or choose between legal software alternatives — you need more than a slick demo.
 You need to know:

 This article sets out a practical, low-drama evaluation framework for UK firms testing large language model (LLM) tools – whether that is an AI assistant built into your case management system or a standalone product.